 Kindness Without Borders: A Dramatic Sermonette For Five Readers based on the Book of Ruth

 Here’s a drama based on the book of Ruth.
 It was written by Connie Epp for the Canadian Foodgrains Bank.
-For a printer-friendly format, click on the download button above.
+For a printer-friendly format, click here.

 Characters: Narrator, Naomi, Orpah, Ruth, Boaz

 Staging Suggestions: Narrator on one side of the stage (perhaps at the pulpit) and character readers on the other side of the stage; sheaves of wheat, large pieces of draped cloth.

 Narrator, Naomi, Orpah and Ruth take their places.